melezhik/swat/intro.md

 # Doing testing in swat way

 Web application testing might be tedious, but we still need it.
 In this informal article I will try to introduce you a swat - simple web application test framework as an attempt to reduce test development complexity and speed up test development process.

 The idea behind swat is quite simple.
 Web application is considered as a black box.
 No knowledge about internal structure.
 No web application internally launched as part of your tests.
-No spoofing and mock up at all.
+No spoofing and mocking of internal services and databases.
 No objects and methods coupled with application API.
-No API at all.
+It's a testing of real running application.

-No. It's just a black box all you could with is to send some http requests and analyze the output.
+Application is a black box and all you could do with it is to send some http requests and analyze the output.

 As rough prototype think about this command: